-Both types of investment banks perform roughly the same sale process.
-The investment banker will first determine the value of your company through a thorough due diligence process.
-Once the value is determined the investment banker will begin to market your company through a targeted or broad auction process to find potential buyers.
-This process normally leads to multiple offers which allows the investment banker to negotiate the best deal for the seller.
-Keep in mind, this is a high level synopsis of what occurs during the transaction.
-Along the way, a good investment banker will also coach you in ways to make your business more attractive to buyers and assist you with overcoming unforeseen hurdles during the selling process.
+Both types of investment banks execute roughly the same sale process.
+The investment banker will first perform thorough due diligence to determine the value of your company, and then market your company through a targeted or broad auction procedure to find potential buyers.
+This process typically leads to multiple offers, which allows the investment banker to negotiate the best deal for you.
+Keep in mind that this is a high-level synopsis of what occurs during the transaction.
+Along the way, a good investment banker will also coach you in making your business more attractive to buyers and assist you with overcoming any unforeseen hurdles.

 Qualifications and Licensing

-An M&A advisor is a self-designated title individuals use in lieu of investment banker (often when they lack approval by the SEC and FINRA).
-The individual might have obtained certifications from various associations related to M&A transactions.
-Some M&A advisors only provide consultative services, providing their clients with strategy and planning advice related to exit planning or liquidity options; while other M&A advisors will execute a complete deal process much like an investment banker.
+“M&A advisor” is a self-designated title used by individuals in lieu of “investment banker,” often when they lack specific approval by the SEC and FINRA, although the individual might have obtained certifications from various associations related to M&A transactions.
+Some M&A advisors provide only consultative services, delivering strategy and planning advice related to exit planning or liquidity options for their clients.
+Others execute a complete deal process in much the same manner as an investment banker does.

-Don't Go it Alone
+Don't Go It Alone

-Although some business owners may be tempted to ‘go it alone’ when selling their business, don’t be fooled by the notion that an investment banker is nothing more than a glorified networker.
-Studies show business owners who partner with an investment banker to sell their business have better outcomes than those who attempt to sell on their own.
-In fact, a study entitled Does Hiring M&A Advisors Matter for Private Sellers? conclusively shows that hiring a professional to sell a private company leads to higher deal valuations and better negotiated terms.
-(The terms ‘M&A advisor’ and ‘investment banker’ are used interchangeably in this study.)
+Although some business owners may be tempted not to bother with an intermediary when selling their business, don’t be fooled by the notion that an investment banker is nothing more than a glorified networker.
+Studies show that business owners who partner with an investment banker have better outcomes than those who attempt to sell on their own.
+In fact, a 2018 study titled “Does Hiring M&A Advisors Matter for Private Sellers?” (which uses the terms “M&A advisor” and “investment banker” interchangeably) conclusively shows that hiring a professional to sell a private company leads to higher deal valuations, better negotiated terms, and added value in general.

 Higher Deal Valuations